ppeetteerrs/obsidian-zola/content/blog/say-hello-to-zola-doks.md

 authors = ["Aaran Xu"]

 [extra]
-lead = "Introducing AdiDoks, a Zola theme helping you build modern documentation websites, which is a port of the Hugo theme <a href=\"https://github.com/h-enk/doks\">Doks</a> for Zola." images = []
+lead = 'Introducing AdiDoks, a Zola theme helping you build modern documentation websites, which is a port of the Hugo theme <a href="https://github.com/h-enk/doks">Doks</a> for Zola.' images = []
 +++